sherwinyu/humon/README.md

 =======
 `cake makeParser` invokes jison to write the parser to `lib/parser.js` `cake build` removes all js from `lib/`, compiles javascript to `lib/`, and remakes the parser.
-`cake browserify` packages the parser js file.
+`cake bundle` bundles humon.coffee into a single file (contains the lexer, parser, and recurser

 Tests
 =====